 By the next century, in 1985, there was something foul in the air of Morgan City.
 It was the smell of coal tar.

 Another businessman, Jack Kent, would change people’s lives in the worst way when he purchased an abandoned rotary lime kiln and converted it to burn hazardous waste on the edge of Bayou Boeuf, a waterway on the banks of Tiger Island.
-Kent incorporated his company as corporation as Marine Shale Processors, Inc. (MSP).
+Kent incorporated his company, calling the company Marine Shale Processors, Inc. (MSP).
 The company was in the smaller community of Amelia, a few miles away from Morgan City as the crow flies, on the opposite side of Tiger Island.

 Louisiana’s Department of Environmental Quality (DEQ) initially refused to grant the operating permit, out of concern for the health and safety of people living nearby.
 The old boiler that once heated crushed limestone to make lime was not designed to burn hazardous waste.
 U.S. EPA regulations required legitimate owners of hazardous incinerators to invest in expensive technology to comply with clean air standards.

-Kent’s facility would violate the federal Clean Air Act and other federal laws intended to minimize the amount of hazardous pollutants that could be lawfully emitted from smokestacks during the incineration of hazardous.
+Kent’s facility violated the federal Clean Air Act and other federal laws intended to minimize the amount of hazardous pollutants that could be lawfully emitted from smokestacks during the incineration of hazardous.